Are you wondering how to get to Victoria BC?

 The bus routes and schedules are especially good getting to and from hospitals and schools, including The University of Victoria and Camosun College.

 Horse drawn carriages are to Victoria what Venetian boats are to Venice – iconic transportation.
 When you combine old world charm with knowledgeable guides, it’s easy to see why carriage rides are so popular.
 Hail your ride along Menzies Street, beside the British Columbia Parliament Buildings (across the street from the Coho and Clipper ferry terminals).
+These tours sell out quickly.
+Book a carriage ride today.

 One of the most unique ways of getting around Victoria is in a pedicab.
 These human-powered bikes can hold up to four passengers.
 Many of the operators cater to the cruise ship passengers with pick up right at the terminal.